mortonprod/glabs/README.md

 The app had been deployed through a digital ocean droplet with the database on a docker volume.
 Check out the website.

-If you want to run the docker droplet run
+If you want to run the docker droplet build:

 ```
 npm run build:docker
 ```

+then run with:

 ```
 npm run start:docker